Template:— physical_breakdown_item_system (phy_bkdn_sys) Context:— UK_Defence |

 This is the identifier of the physical breakdown item functionality relationship

 This attribute is provides the type associated with the id of the Identifier given to the relationship.
-This must be one of the classes provided.
+This must

 The following classes and their sub-classes can be used: